SamOllason/samollason.github.io/about.markdown

 ## Hey, I'm Sam 👋

-I am a full stack AI developer who creates tools that help peolpe.
+I am a full stack software engineer who creates tools that help peolpe.
+I have experience in web development and AI engineering.

 I've spent 9+ years shipping products across insurance, fintech, and wealth management—building disruptive zero-to-one products from scratch and scaling platforms to millions of users.